Villars, Switzerland: Family Ski Guide

 Childcare & Learning

-You'll walk away from the Villars ticket office feeling like you got fair value, not sticker shock.
 Adult day passes run CHF 69, which lands in the middle of the Swiss pricing pack.
-That's less than Verbier or Zermatt, where you'd pay north of CHF 80 for a day ticket, but still firmly in "this is Switzerland" territory.
+That is less than Verbier (CHF 82) or Zermatt (CHF 92+), but still firmly in "this is Switzerland" territory.
+Children ages 6 to 15 pay CHF 47.
+Kids 5 and under ski free.

 Planning Your Trip